-This second Draft Policy Directions Report presents updated recommendations that were developed based on continued engagement with Councillors, stakeholders, and the public and ongoing review by the City's project team.
+An updated Draft Policy Directions Report was presented at a Public Meeting on December 6, 2021 at the Planning and Development Committee.
+This final set of Policy Directions were further updated based on continued engagement with Councillors, stakeholders, and the public and ongoing review by the City's project team.